kevinsadi/kevinsadi/README.md

 ## I'm a Student at the Georgia Institute of Technology!

--  My biggest life goals include working on cool projects and meeting even cooler people.
+-  I love working on cool projects and meeting even cooler people.
--  Currently exploring MR/AR/VR and game development.
--  Looking for audio engineering / software sideprojects.
+-  I've developed a deep interest in graphics programming and audio programming.
+Ask me about some of my projects.

 ### Connect with me: